fbwi-eah-jena/Payment-Service/README.md

 # Payment-Service
 Repository for the I4.0 Payment-Service

+This Service is part of the i4.0-demo: https://github.com/fbwi-eah-jena/i4.0-demo

-Check Wiki for more Information about this Service!
+Check Wiki for more information about this Service!